About

 Pumpkin Bundt Cake

 This delicious Pumpkin Bundt Cake is a great way to put your bundt pan to use.
-It’s made with whole wheat pastry flour, greek yogurt, applesauce and of course, PUMPKIN.
-Whether you’re looking for the perfect fall dessert or a delicious cake to bake, try this one.
+It’s made with whole wheat flour, Greek yogurt, applesauce, and of course, PUMPKIN.
+Finished with a brown butter glaze, make this one when you are looking for the perfect fall dessert.

 overhead of sliced pumpkin bundt cake on plate next to forks and coffee